hubtype/botSON/source/index.html.md

 ```

-In this bot, we can find all the possible states where the bot can be redirected when the bot gets lost or experience some error.
-In the first demo, we see how the user enters 3 times (defined in the `input_retry`) some input that the bot isn't expecting, and so it jumps to the `input_failure` state.
+In this bot, we can find all the possible states where the bot can be redirected when it gets lost or experience some error.

+In the first demo, we see how the user enters 3 times some input that the bot isn't expecting, and it will display the same question as many times as you have declares in the `input_retry`.
+If the bot reaches the number of failures as declared, it will go into the `input_failure` state.

-The other demo, we can find the three types of failure states.
+In the other demo, we can find the other three types of failure states.
-The first one, the `fallback_instruction`, it's reached when the bot tries to enter into the state `not_defined`, and don't find it.
+The first one, the `fallback_instruction`, it's reached when the bot tries to enter into the state `not_defined`, and doesn't find it.

-The second case is the `external_request_failure`, in this state we make a get request, and as we don't get any response, the bot jumps.
+The second case is the `external_request_failure`, in this state we make a get request, and as we don't get any response, the bot goes into `external_request_failure`.

-And the last one, is reached when the user enters a loop.
-We are jumping from state `loopA` to `loopB` and vice versa, when it hits 10 times (defined at `max_loop`), the bot jumps to the state `loop_overflow`.
+And the last one is reached when the user enters a loop.
+We are jumping from state `loopA` to `loopB` and vice versa.
+When it hits 10 times (defined at `max_loop`), the bot jumps to the state `loop_overflow`.

 <p style="text-align:center">
   <img src="/videos/bot_input_failure.gif" height="600px" width="400px"/>